adgrutko/WPF.CircleTimeSelector/README.md

 ![Demo Application Look](https://i.ibb.co/8x8svBk/WPF-Circle-Time-Selector.png)

 Project in develop.
-The control will work with the code of WPF and Xamarin.Forms applications, and  demonstrate the use of common logic and ViewModel layer for an application running on different platforms: Windows, Linux, Mac OSX, Android and iOS applications.
+The control will work with the code of WPF and Xamarin.Forms applications, and  demonstrate the use of common logic and ViewModel layer for applications running on different platforms: Windows, Linux, Mac OSX, Android and iOS.

 How to use:
 1) Include a reference to CircleTimeSelector